ManishKC030/ManishKC030/README.md

 ## 💬 Quote :

-> "Hope is a good thing, maybe the best of things.
-And no good thing ever dies."
+> "The saddest thing in life is wasted talent."
 > – *The Shawshank Redemption*